+If you try this recipe, you have to try these Ginger Shots and Honey Ginger Tea recipes!
 Craving more authentic Jamaican drink recipes?
-Try the holiday favourite Jamaican Sorrel Drink Recipe, creamy Jamaican Guinness Punch and fresh Jamaican Carrot Juice.
+Try the holiday favourite Jamaican Sorrel Drink Recipe, creamy Jamaican Guinness Punch, Peanut Punch and fresh Jamaican Carrot Juice.

 One sip of Jamaican ginger beer over ice will have you feeling refreshed and invigorated.
 If the ginger flavour isn’t strong, then you haven’t made it right!
-This traditional Jamaican soft drink is not carbonated or alcoholic, and sweetened to taste, so everyone can enjoy it during family get together’s and holidays.
+This traditional Jamaican soft drink is not carbonated, has zero alcohol content, and sweetened to taste, so everyone can enjoy it during family get together’s and holidays.

 - Easy to Make – learning how to make ginger beer is a simple process, The hardest part is waiting for the ginger flavour to infuse the water.